d5h-foss/grpc-interceptor/docs/index.rst

 The secondary aim of this project is to keep the code small and simple.
 Code you can read through and understand quickly gives you confidence and helps debug issues.
 When you install this package, you also don't want a bunch of other packages that might cause conflicts within your project.
-Too many dependencies also slow down installation as well as runtime (fresh imports take time).
+Too many dependencies slow down installation as well as runtime (fresh imports take time).
 Hence, a goal of this project is to keep dependencies to a minimum.
 The only core dependency is the ``grpc`` package, and the ``testing`` extra includes ``protobuf`` as well.